mahimanzum/FixEval/README.md

 conda env create -n python -f src/environment.yml conda activate python36
 ```
+All the commands below assumes that you installed everything on this environment correctly and activate the environment.

 ### Create Pre-processed File
 src/make_submission_list_json.py parses problem submission informations, problem list csv, and the actual submission files folder to create an initial json processed.json which is a format like this.